-- 1/2 cup buttermilk
+- 3/4 cup buttermilk

 - 1/4 cup pineapple juice you can drain it from the can of pineapple

-- 4 teaspoon vanilla extract
+- 2 teaspoons vanilla extract

 - Preheat oven to 350 degrees F. Coat a 9" x 2" cake pan with cooking spray.

 - Bake the cake for 40-45 minutes.
 Check about 30 minutes into the bake time; if it looks like the top of the cake is getting too dark you can cover it with foil.